alading/ClickThroughImageView/README.md

 # ClickThrough_ImageView
-It is common that you only want the Imageview accept click event on some special area such as Actor , if the click is happend in other area, it shoudl pass through to beathe
 It provides a imageview which could be click only inside its key image, otherwise, it will pass beneath.

+There is common request that click event will be accepted in on some special area with imageview , if the click is happend in other area, it should pass through to beathe.
+For example, there are 2 file poster, we want to the click will be handled when user click actor only, if click happened to the actor in below poster, it still would be handled.
+Current android imageview could not provide this feature.

 ## Gradle